Our Review Process

 Dr. Apoorva T, MHM.

-Can A Pancreas Transplant Cure Diabetes?
+Can A Pancreas Transplant Control Diabetes?

 A pancreatic transplant is a surgical procedure where a healthy pancreas from a donor is implanted into a person with diabetes.
 With a pancreas transplant, the patient may no longer need insulin shots and can lead a better and healthier life.
-Can a pancreas transplant cure diabetes?
-Yes, it is the only way to cure diabetes in order for a person to live a healthier life.
+Can a pancreas transplant reduce diabetes?
+Yes, it is the only way to control diabetes in order for a person to live a healthier life.
 Know more about sugar tablets name list.

 Table of Contents